web-token/jwt-doc/advanced-topics-1/security-recommendations.md

 ### Key Rotation

 A key is fine but may be cracked e.g. by bruteforce.
-Changing you keys after several days or weeks is encouraged.
+Changing your keys after several days or weeks is encouraged.

 ## Token Creation